Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 Dr Pamela Douglas

-Dr Pamela Douglas has worked in Australian general practice since 1987, with a special interest in women’s health.
-She is founder of Neuroprotective Developmental Care and the charity Possums & Co., which has been transforming new parents’ lives since 2011, and is the author of over 30 international publications in the fields of crying baby, breastfeeding, and infant sleep research.
+Dr Pamela Douglas has worked in Australian general practice since 1987, with special interests in women’s health and breastfeeding medicine.
+She is founder of the Possums programs, also known as Neuroprotective Developmental Care, which have been transforming new parents’ lives since 2011.
+Dr Douglas teaches these programs online to health professionals through The NDC Institute.
+She is also the author of over 30 international publications in the fields of the crying baby, breastfeeding and infant sleep research.
+Dr Douglas lives in Brisbane, Queensland.
+She has many grandchildren, and one little great-grandchild.